Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-16-firebird.md

 "So, what are you guys going to be doing?" she asked.

-"It's all apprenticeships right now." one of the girls---Gwen---told her.
+"It's all apprenticeships right now." one of the girls - Gwen - told her.
 "But the colony's not really settled yet, it's only a couple of months old.
 I was thinking I'd go for nursing, maybe doctor, but it depends on what we need."

 "Botany."
 Kieron said, firmly.

 "I'm already doing it.
 I'm the colony's only journalist!"
 That part had been obvious.
-Sara---at the absolute most, only fourteen years old---was wearing a big dSLR camera and a tablet computer in a satchel on her hip and had been taking notes and pictures throughout.
+Sara - at the absolute most, only fourteen years old - was wearing a big dSLR camera and a tablet computer in a satchel on her hip and had been taking notes and pictures throughout.
 "What about you?"
 She asked of Adam.
 She had that popped-hip, interested look that Ava knew well, so she nestled up to him and took his arm, just to make sure both of them were clearly off-limits.
 Some of the guys had been looking at her with interest too.

 If he noticed the attention, Adam gave no sign of it.
 "Law enforcement." he said.
 "It's what I was planning on doing back on Earth."